sunfe2009/blog-template/README.md

 - ✅ Tags for posts
 - ✅ Super easy to deploy as a static site
 - ✅ Includes some prebuilt components for you to use
+- ✅ Easy to edit using [pagecms](https://pagescms.org) or by editing the markdown directly

 ## tutorials